AllwineDesigns/stl_cmd/README.md

 Prints convex if the STL file is convex, or not convex otherwise.
 If the -v flag is used a verbose message is printed that shows the calculation.

+### stl_borders

+    stl_borders <input file>

+Outputs the number of border edges in the STL files.
+This should be 0 for fully enclosed meshes.
+If the output is greater than 0, the mesh has holes in it.

 ## Modifiers

 These commands modify existing STL files.